isntlee/Jellett-Gallery/README.md

 # UX

-### Project Goals
+## Project Goals

 The aim of this project is to sell/promote the work of the gallery's artists.
 The project will showcase their work as well as offering them for open bidding/purchase.
 Non-registered users can browse the collection, add items to a bid, make a bid and make payments.
 Registered users will have these completed bids displayed in their  "My Account" page.
 Registered users are not expected to pay an extra fee for postage, however unregistred users are.
 The project has also included scope for superuser access, or for committe member access.
 The gallery is operated as a collective with group responsibilty, a committee member has the ability to add/edit/delete individual pieces from the gallery collection.
 This is to allow the members to fully control their own collections.

 #### Target Audience Goals

-- To introduce and promote the work of the artist
+-  To learn about the nation's finest upcoming artists
+-  Be able to browse their work, and make bids/purchases
 -  An easy to use layout and design that works on any device
--  Be able to browse the artworks, and make bids/purchases
 -  Registered users should be able to view their account and order history

 #### Client/Site Owner Goals

--  Promote the work of the artists/committee members
+-  Promote the work of the gallery and the artists/committee members
--  Generate funds through the bidding/purchase system
+-  Generate funds for the gallery/committee members through the bidding/purchase system
--  Allow artists/committee members full control over their own collection in a user-friendly means
+-  Allow artists/committee members control over their collection in a user-friendly means

-### User Stories
+## User Stories

 "**As a visitor to the Jellett Gallery I expect/want...**"